iamogbz/jest-mock-props/README.md

 ## API Reference

-### Mock Properties
+### Mock Property Spy

-Mock properties are used as "spies", because they let you spy on the behavior of a property that is accessed indirectly by some other code.
-Mock properties are readonly until the object original value is restored.
+Mock properties have "spies" that let you control the behavior of a property that is accessed indirectly by some other code.

-These are the methods available on every mocked property object.
+These are the methods available on every mocked property spy object.

 #### `mockProp.mockClear()`